pemcg/manageiq-automation-howto-guide/chapter21/automation_request_approval.md

 #### Namespace

-We'll create a new namespace called _Automation_ under our domain.
+We'll create a new namespace called `Automation` under our Domain.

 #### Group Profile